tomgco/bosco/README.md

 Note that if you use the external build option then the files inside this project don't get included in the duplicate check.

+## Local Commands

+To create your own Bosco commands for your project (ones that you don't want to submit back to core via a pull request), simply create a 'commands' folder in the root of your Bosco workspace and add commands to it.
+You can use any of the core commands as a starting point.

+At TES we have a github project that is a 'default' Bosco workspace that contains local commands and configuration that teams use as their workspace.